pyccel/sympde/README.rst

     python3 -m pip install .

   Further changes to the cloned directory are not reflected in the installed package.
-This is why we call this a **static** installation.
+This is why we call it a **static** installation.

 * **Editable mode**